 You can register the company yourself in your state's Division of Corporations or hire the same professional to do it for you for a fee.
 You'll need to know:

 - The business address, which can be a P.O.
 Box, home address, or office space.

 - The managing members or managing managers (titles will vary based on your entity structure).

-Choose a business name that easily tells clients what your company does, while presenting your company in a professional manner.
+Choose a business name that clearly tells clients what your company does while presenting your company in a professional manner.
 You'll also need to check with your state's registry to ensure the name isn't registered to someone else.
-Once established, request an employer identification number (EIN) from the IRS so you can file taxes for the company each year and conduct transactions solely from your business account.
+Once established, request an employer identification number (EIN) from the IRS so that you can file taxes for the company each year and conduct transactions solely from your business account.